Status of this Advice Note

 - where the proposed development is a nuclear NSIP.

-7.2.1 During the examination of an NSIP the Examining Authority (appointed by the Secretary of State for Housing, Communities and Local Government under Section 61 of the PA 2008) has a statutory duty to complete its examination within a 6 month period.
+7.2.1 During the examination of an NSIP the Examining Authority (appointed by the Secretary of State for Levelling Up, Housing and Communities under Section 61 of the PA 2008) has a statutory duty to complete its examination within a 6 month period.
 The examination is a process governed by statute during which careful consideration is given to all the important and relevant matters.
 The latter include the representations of all ‘interested parties’, any evidence submitted and answers provided to questions set out in writing and explained at hearings.
 During the examination stage, all ‘interested parties’ will be invited to provide further written evidence, if they wish, about the issues they identified in their representations.
 An ‘interested party’ is defined under s.102 of the PA 2008.

 7.2.2 An EEA State(s), other relevant state(s) and any person(s) or groups may participate and express their views in relation to the examination of the DCO application by registering as an ‘interested party’, or by being invited to the examination (at the discretion of the Examining Authority) as an ‘other person’ under Regulation 6(1) of The Infrastructure Planning (Examination Procedure) Rules 2010).
 Non-participation by an EEA State(s) in the Regulation 32 process does not preclude any state(s), person(s) or groups from participating and expressing their views in relation to the examination of the NSIP DCO application.